tic — Start a high-resolution stopwatch timer and optionally return a handle for paired toc reads.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how tic works, line by line, in Rust.
+Read exactly how tic is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.